ricardojoserf/slae32/ex3/README.md

 # Exercise 3

+## Assignment #3

+- Study about the Egg Hunter shellcode

+- Create a working demo of the Egghunter

+- Should be configurable for different payloads

+## What is an EggHunter?

 It is a very efficient exploitation method when we have little space to store our shellcode which can be seen as a [Staged Shellcode](https://en.wikipedia.org/wiki/Shellcode#Staged).